hiroshiban/StereoScreening/README.md

 [Input variables]
 <pre>
 ID            : ID of the participant, a string, such as 's01', 'Hiroshi', or 'HB'
-                the directory named as subj_name (e.g. 'HB') should be located in ~/StereoScreening/Presentation/subjects/
-                under which configurations files are included.
-By changing parameters in the configuration files,
-                stimulus type, size, colors, moving speed, presentation timing etc can be manipulated as you like.
+                the directory named as subj_name (e.g. 'HB') should be located in ~/StereoScreening/Presentation/subjects/ under which configurations files are included.
+By changing parameters in the configuration files, stimulus type, size, colors, moving speed, presentation timing etc can be manipulated as you like.
                 For details, please see the files in ~/StereoScreening/Presentation/subjects/_DEFAULT_.
-                If subject directory does not exist in the specific directory described above, the parameters in the
-                _DEFAULT_ directory will be automatically copied as subj_name and the default parameters are used for
-                stimulus presentation. you can modify the default parameters later once the files are copied and the
-                script is terminated.
+                If subject directory does not exist in the specific directory described above, the parameters in the _DEFAULT_ directory will be automatically copied as subj_name and the default parameters are used for stimulus presentation. you can modify the default parameters later once the files are copied and the script is terminated.
                 !!!!!!!!!!!!!!!!!!
 IMPORTANT NOTE !!!!!!!!!!!!!!!!!!!!!!!!
                 !!! if 'debug' (case insensitive) is included          !!!
                 !!! in subjID string, this program runs as DEBUG mode; !!!
                 !!! stimulus images are saved as *.png format at       !!!
-                !!! ~/CurvatureShading/Presentation/images             !!!
+                !!! ~/StereoScreening/Presentation/images              !!!
                 !!!!!!!!!!!!!!!!!!
 IMPORTANT NOTE !!!!!!!!!!!!!!!!!!!!!!!!
 acq           : acquisition number (design file number),
                 a integer, such as 1, 2, 3, ...
 displayfile   : (optional) display condition file, such as 'shadow_display_fmri.m'
-                as an example, please see ~/StereoScreening/subjects/_DEFAULT_/nf_display.m
-stimulusfile  : (optional) stimulus condition file, such as 'shadow_stimulus_exp1.m'
-                all of the stimuli in this script are generated in real-time based on
-                the parameters in the stimulus file.
-For details, please see this
-                function and the other function in ../Generation and ../Common directries.
-                as an example, please see ~/StereoScreening/subjects/_DEFAULT_/nf_stimulus.m
-gamma_table   : (optional) table(s) of gamma-corrected video input values (Color LookupTable).
+                as an example, please see ~/StereoScreening/subjects/_DEFAULT_/nf_display.m stimulusfile  : (optional) stimulus condition file, such as 'shadow_stimulus_exp1.m' all of the stimuli in this script are generated in real-time based on the parameters in the stimulus file.
+For details, please see this function and the other function in ../Generation and ../Common directories. as an example, please see ~/StereoScreening/subjects/_DEFAULT_/nf_stimulus.m gamma_table   : (optional) table(s) of gamma-corrected video input values (Color LookupTable).
                 256(8-bits) x 3(RGB) x 1(or 2,3,... when using multiple displays) matrix
-                or a *.mat file specified with a relative path format. e.g. '/gamma_table/gamma1.mat'
-                The *.mat should include a variable named "gamma_table" consists of a 256x3xN matrix.
-                if you use multiple (more than 1) displays and set a 256x3x1 gamma-table, the same
-                table will be applied to all displays. if the number of displays and gamma tables
-                are different (e.g. you have 3 displays and 256x3x!2! gamma-tables), the last
-                gamma_table will be applied to the second and third displays.
-                if empty, normalized gamma table (repmat(linspace(0.0,1.0,256),3,1)) will be applied.
-overwrite_flg : (optional) whether overwriting pre-existing result file. if 1, the previous result
-                file with the same acquisition number will be overwritten by the previous one.
-                if 0, the existing file will be backed-up by adding a prefix '_old' at the tail
-                of the file.
-0 by default.
-force_proceed_flag : (optional) whether proceeding stimulus presentatin without waiting for
-                the experimenter response (e.g. presesing the ENTER key) or a trigger.
-                if 1, the stimulus presentation will be automatically carried on.
+                or a *.mat file specified with a relative path format. e.g. '/gamma_table/gamma1.mat' The *.mat should include a variable named "gamma_table" consists of a 256x3xN matrix. if you use multiple (more than 1) displays and set a 256x3x1 gamma-table, the same table will be applied to all displays. if the number of displays and gamma tables are different (e.g. you have 3 displays and 256x3x!2! gamma-tables), the last gamma_table will be applied to the second and third displays. if empty, normalized gamma table (repmat(linspace(0.0,1.0,256),3,1)) will be applied. overwrite_flg : (optional) whether overwriting pre-existing result file. if 1, the previous result file with the same acquisition number will be overwritten by the previous one. if 0, the existing file will be backed-up by adding a prefix '_old' at the tail of the file.
+0 by default. force_proceed_flag : (optional) whether proceeding stimulus presentation without waiting for the experimenter response (e.g. pressing the ENTER key) or a trigger. if 1, the stimulus presentation will be automatically carried on.
 </pre>

 ***IMPORTANT NOTE (Windows only):***